utelecon/utelecon.github.io/en/utokyo_wifi/index.md

 ## Troubleshooting and Inquiries

 If you encounter any problems when using the system, please check the following points first.
-- If you are having problems connecting for the first time, carefully reread the "[How to Start Using](#initial-setup)" section of this page.
+- If you are having problems connecting for the first time, carefully reread the "[Steps to start using the service](#initial-setup)" section of this page.
 Also, please refer to the [ECCS Tutor's Page (in Japanese)](https://www.sodan.ecc.u-tokyo.ac.jp/faq/category/wireless-lan/), which contains detailed connection instructions for each device as necessary.
 - If you encounter problems on the second or subsequent connections, please refer to "[Account expiration date](#expiration)" on this page.
 - Please consult with your friends, colleagues, and others around you who already succeeded in connecting.